 - Pants or skirts must fit properly.
-Skirts must reach to the finger- tips of the extended arm. - Shorts or skorts are acceptable.
-They must reach to the finger- tips of the extended arm.
+Skirts must reach to no more than 2 inches from the top of knee. - Shorts or skorts are acceptable.
+They must reach to no more than 2 inches from the top of knee.
 Shorts must fit properly. - Footwear must be secured.
 Heels or sandals without straps are not allowed.
 All shoes must have backs to ensure safety (flip flops are not allowed). - Jewelry needs to be safe for infants, children and employees.
 Employees must use good judgment in wearing jewelry that does not pose potential hazards, such as dangling earrings or facial piercings necklaces, pins and some rings.